C.O. Paeffgen

 01

 C.O.
-Paeffgen (Claus Otto Paeffgen, 1933–2019) was a German contemporary artist whose innovative and often ironic approach made him a central figure in postwar European art and the German Pop Art movement.
+Paeffgen (Claus Otto Paeffgen, 1933–2019) was a German contemporary artist whose innovative and often ironic approach positioned him as an important figure in postwar European art and the German Pop Art movement.
 Born in Cologne, he initially studied law before dedicating himself fully to art in the 1960s.
-Over the following decades, he developed a distinctive visual language that blended humor, critique, and pop culture references into a body of work that remains both playful and thought-provoking.
+Over the following decades he developed a distinctive visual language that combined conceptual strategies, humor, and references to popular culture.

 02